Andersen AFB hosts PACAF ACSA K9 competition

 |0

-This work, Andersen AFB hosts PACAF ACSA K9 competition [Image 12 of 12], by SSgt Jasmine Barnes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Andersen AFB hosts PACAF ACSA K9 competition, by SSgt Jasmine Barnes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.